hyperupcall/dotfiles/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 # managed by 'eankeen/globe'; don't edit!
 name: 💡 feature request
 about: suggest a feature or idea
-title: ''
+title: ""
-labels: 'enhancement'
+labels: "enhancement"
-assignees: ''
+assignees: ""
 ---

 **is your feature request related to a problem? please describe**